 A cream-colored bungalow?
 How could you?
 It will curdle in the sun, and this is July, she said… Your invocation of natural disasters has blistered the mirror of my mind, he moaned.

 Both writers, it will be noted, start by cheating: instead of introducing the “cream-colored bungalow” into their stories in a literal-minded way, they bring it in obliquely.
-Martha imagines a bungalow, not the colour of cream, but actually painted with cream on the outside – hence the objection that “it will curdle in the sun” – while in Millie’s story the bungalow only exists at all in the collective imagination of a family of mice.
-Martha sticks more closely to an underlying structure suggested by the seed-words, and produces a text which is more densely-written and poetic in texture.
-This is particularly evident in the alliteration – “colored”, “could” and “curdle” or “mirror”, “mind” and “moaned”; but also in the lilting rhythm – “Your invocation of natural disasters has blistered the mirror of my mind, he moaned”.
-Millie, on the other hand, shows something of the novelist’s delight in incidental detail – “Triscuits”, “sesame bagel”, “under Mrs Johnson’s sink” and “he brushed the All Bran from his teeth”.
+Martha imagines a bungalow, not the colour of cream, but actually painted with cream on the outside – hence the objection that “it will curdle in the sun” – while in Millie’s story, the bungalow only exists at all in the collective imagination of a family of mice.
+Martha sticks more closely to an underlying structure suggested by the seed words, producing a more densely written text and poetic texture.
+This is particularly evident in the alliteration – “colored”, “could”, and “curdle” or “mirror”, “mind”, and “moaned”; but also in the lilting rhythm – “Your invocation of natural disasters has blistered the mirror of my mind, he moaned”.
+Millie, on the other hand, shows something of the novelist’s delight in incidental detail – “Triscuits”, “sesame bagel”, “under Mrs Johnson’s sink”, and “he brushed the All Bran from his teeth”.
 Her passage seems to take a serious turn with the phrase “God save all the creatures who crawl under the moon” – simultaneously poetic, literary and religious – yet this moment of gravity is almost immediately reversed by an explosion of comical blasphemy – “God Fuck!”

-It would be too simplistic to suggest that Martha was always the more focussed and disciplined partner in the collaborative works.
+It would be too simplistic to suggest that Martha was always the more focused and disciplined partner in collaborative work.
 It should be remembered that Millie was the techno-savvy one, and therefore the design and construction of the Sporkworld site, the Microblog and News from Erewhon were all carried out by her.
-Her work in this area is always individualistic rather than textbook, but at the same time it exhibits both a powerful emphasis on user-friendly functionality, and a considerable visual flair.
-She may have presented herself as the mercurial, comical, slightly wacky half of the partnership, but there was always a sharpness, a toughness, a self-discipline and a determination to succeed just under the surface.
+Her work in this area is always individualistic rather than textbook.
+Still, at the same time, it exhibits both a powerful emphasis on user-friendly functionality and a considerable visual flair.
+She may have presented herself as the mercurial, comical, slightly wacky half of the partnership, but there was always a sharpness, toughness, self-discipline and a determination to succeed just under the surface.

-On the other hand, there is undoubtedly an impulsive element to Millie’s work, and in the collaborations this makes a compelling contrast with Martha’s more studied approach.
-“God Fuck!” is one example; another is “Voting”, a video made in November 2008, showing Millie’s difficulties, as a disabled individual, in trying to deal with her postal vote form.
-Her ballot paper combines not only a list of Presidential options, Senatorial options and Congress options, but a number of constitutional issues specific to North Tonawanda, the town in which Millie and Martha live.
-As a result, it’s a huge sheet about the size of a table-cloth, with as many creases in it as an Ordnance Survey map, and just as difficult to flatten out or re-fold.
-Step by step Martha takes Millie through the different options on offer, with Millie keeping up a gunfire of questions and acerbic commentary, interspersed by short periods of silence during which she gasps for breath.
-Both Martha and Millie are represented on-screen mainly by their hands – first Martha’s, as she manipulates the ballot-paper and fills it out in accordance with Millie’s instructions; then Millie’s, towards the end of the process, as she signs the outside of the envelope to authorise her vote.
-Apart from this they are represented by their voices: Martha’s calm and methodical, Millie’s staccato and satirical, but both of them becoming increasingly impatient as the difficulties of dealing with the ballot-paper become more and more apparent.
-At the end Martha can’t get it folded so that it will fit the official envelope.
-Then Millie has to rehearse her signature, because her hands are so afflicted with arthritis that she struggles to hold a pen.
-Then the envelope is difficult to sign because it’s so fat and unshapely with the ballot-paper inside it.
-Then it turns out that the envelope will have to be taken to the Post Office and weighed, because it isn’t pre-franked or freepost; at which point –
+On the other hand, Millie’s work undoubtedly has an impulsive element, and in the collaborations, this makes a compelling contrast with Martha’s more studied approach.
+“God Fuck!” is one example; another is “Voting”, a video made in November 2008 showing Millie’s difficulties, as a disabled individual, in trying to deal with her postal vote form.
+Her ballot paper combines a list of presidential, senatorial, and Congress options and several constitutional issues specific to North Tonawanda, the town in which Millie and Martha live.
+As a result, it’s a huge sheet about the size of a tablecloth, with as many creases as an Ordnance Survey map, and just as difficult to flatten or re-fold.
+Step by step, Martha takes Millie through the different options on offer, with Millie keeping up a gunfire of questions and acerbic commentary, interspersed by short periods of silence during which she gasps for breath.
+Both Martha and Millie are represented on-screen mainly by their hands – first Martha’s, as she manipulates the ballot paper and fills it out in accordance with Millie’s instructions; then Millie’s, towards the end of the process, as she signs the outside of the envelope to authorise her vote.
+Apart from this, they are represented by their voices: Martha’s calm and methodical, Millie’s staccato and satirical, but both become increasingly impatient as the difficulties of dealing with the ballot paper become increasingly apparent.
+Ultimately, Martha can’t get it folded to fit the official envelope.
+Then Millie has to rehearse her signature because her hands are so afflicted with arthritis that she struggles to hold a pen.
+Then the envelope is difficult to sign because it’s so fat and unshapely with the ballot paper inside it.
+Then it turns out that the envelope will have to be taken to the Post Office and weighed because it isn’t pre-franked or freepost; at which point –

 MILLIE: Okay, so we’re gonna have to pay postage on top of this… and it has to be weighed because it’s so fucking heavy!